comshc/guide/src/late/euro.md

 - The Avignon Papacy and the Great Schism weakened the papacy and the church's authority.
-- Seperated the church from the people, and the church from the state.
+- Separated the church from the people, and the church from the state.
 - Mysticism and heresy became more popular.

 ## Black Plague